-- 1. Server location independent access by contents name - 2.
-Traffic reduction by in-network caching - 3.
-Easy provisioning of in-network data processing - 4.
-Contents security - 5.
+1. Content access by its name

+- 2. Traffic reduction by in-network caching - 3.
+Provisioning of in-network data processing - 4.
+Content security - 5.
 Robustness to network failures by multi path routing b.
-Contents/service delivery by its name
+Content access by its name

 Details of these aspects are described below.